Most people do not think about legacy when they are young.

 In your thirties and forties, the frame usually shifts.

 This is often the decade where legacy feels most intentional.
 You are busy.
 You are stretched.
 You are trying to do it right.
-You measure yourself by output, by sacrifice, by how much weight you can carry without dropping anything important.
+You measure yourself by output, sacrifice, and how much weight you can carry without dropping anything important.

 Later, something changes again.